The Oliver Hazard Perry will operate as a lounge class car on the 2021 Autumn Colors Express

 This former Seaboard Airline Lounge Class car features a unique domed ceiling, with plenty of room inside to stretch out in its spacious seating area.
 Walk down the hall from the lounge and you’ll discover three spacious Private Suites.

-Built in 1949 for the Pennsylvania Railroad for use on the famous Broadway Limited train between New York and Chicago, this beautiful observation car is one of our three Chairman’s Class cars, bringing up the markers on the 2021 Autumn Colors Express.
+Built in 1949 for the Pennsylvania Railroad for use on the famous Broadway Limited train between New York and Chicago, this beautiful observation car is one of our Lounge Class cars, on the Autumn Colors Express.

 Built in 1953 by the St. Louis Car Company, the Wisconsin Valley, formerly a U.S. Army Medic car, offers you a smooth ride while enjoying a quiet lounge environment.
 With comfortable lounge chairs and table seating for 20, this is an exciting addition to the 2021 Lounge Class.